 The Gold Rush Trail (GRT) originated in the 1850s when many men traversed the great unknown to seek the ultimate golden motherlode in British Columbia.
 As the gold rush in California was coming to an end, the men journeyed north to Vancouver.
 From there they carried on, rushing into British Columbia’s interior.

-Since its initial concept some 20 years ago, the GRST has progressed to include a legally established portion from 70 Mile House to just south of Horsefly.
+Since its initial concept some 20 years ago, the GRST has progressed to include a legally established portion from Clinton to Likely.
 The trail was originally intended to start at Clinton and end up in Wells-Barkerville linking communities such as 100 Mile House, Horsefly and Likely along the way.

 All funds raised through gracious donations are placed towards the ongoing maintenance of the trail which includes clearing, signing and grooming.
 The specific location will be decided in consultation with the BCSF and the Regional Management Committee.

 As we neared the one-year anniversary of the COVID-19 pandemic, I was itching for a multi-day winter bikepacking trip.
 I could almost feel the mold growing on my coldweather kit, which was marinating in tightly sealed bins full of mothballs.
 With borders still closed, winter events such as the Iditarod Trail Invitational weren’t accessible for us Canadians.
 Not to mention that I couldn’t ignore the irony and moral pretence of attending an event that runs along a trail made famous nearly a century earlier by sleddog teams transporting a serum to save surrounding communities from their own developing epidemic in 1925.
 History has a way of repeating itself, especially when we ignore it.Read the Full Story